Housing plan calls for new and renovated halls, dining facilities

 Coleman said the facilities plan presented to regents is closely linked with her task force that is charged with recommending ways to expand the connections between residential and academic life.
-The task force was first announced in April and includes faculty, senior Housing staff and student representation.
+The task force first was announced in April and includes faculty, senior Housing staff and student representation.
 Its work will shape the residence hall renewal plan in a way that allows collaborative living and learning environments in a digital age, she said.

-At the board meeting, Henry highlighted the two-year RLI study in which committee members from Student Affairs and Facilities and Operations examined existing facilities, reviewed institutional data, surveyed and interviewed students, and conducted benchmarking studies at peer universities.
+Henry highlighted the two-year RLI study in which committee members from Student Affairs and Facilities and Operations examined existing facilities, reviewed institutional data, surveyed and interviewed students, and conducted benchmarking studies at peer universities.

 "Our extensive look at campus housing included a visioning session with faculty, staff and student representatives, along with individual interviews, student focus groups, a residential survey and a dining survey," she said.
 "In addition, we examined the rental housing and retail food outlets in the community, and looked at what 11 other institutions are doing to meet student needs."